-Ambitious College will work with the Whittington Hospital to support interns develop workplace skills.
+Ambitious College is working with the Whittington Hospital to support interns to develop workplace skills.
 The role is based at the hospital and will be five days per week for an academic year.

-Supported internships also benefit employers to learn what young people with additional needs can contribute and achieve.
+Supported internships also benefit employers who learn what young people with additional needs can contribute and achieve.

-To find out more or to book, please contact Gemma Mullan firstname.lastname@example.org
+To find out more or to book a virtual open day, please contact Gemma Mullan at email@example.com.

 How to apply